2016, April: The FF Pentax K-1:

 Then the FAs:

 -FA 20/2,8, FA* 24/2, FA 28/2,8, FA Ltd 31/1,8, FA 35/2, FA Ltd 43/1,9, FA 50/1,4, FA Ltd 77/1,8,

-That makes at least 20 FF primes.
+That makes 21 FF primes, at least.
 I haven't even mentioned all.
 Are we lacking any primes?

 For that purpose, we have some DA prime lenses that are officially FF ready.
 Those are:

-there are at least 23 Pentax FF primes available.
-In addition, Pentax has a lens roadmap promising more primes to come from early 2017.
+So, there are at least 24 Pentax FF primes available.
+In addition, Pentax has a lens roadmap promising more primes to come.